Unauthorised work

 Engaging in the following actions without obtaining listed building consent constitutes a criminal offence:

-Purchasing a property with unauthorised works may expose you to liability for any associated listed building enforcement actions.
+Purchasing a property with unauthorised works may expose you to liability for any listed building enforcement actions.
 Addressing these issues promptly is essential to avoid complications and ensure compliance with preservation regulations.

 What is unauthorised work?